MySqlBackupNET/MySqlBackup.Net/README.md

 ### Reminder 1

 MySqlBackup.NET (or MySqlBackup.DLL) stands on top of MySql.Data.DLL which also stands on top of .NET Framework, which uses UTF8 encoding by default.
 If your database involves any UTF8 or Unicode Characters.
-You must use a MySQL database with default character of UTF8 while handling Unicode Characters, such as
+You must use a MySQL database with default character of **UTF8** while handling Unicode Characters, such as

 * Western European specific languages, the character of 'À', 'ë', 'õ', 'Ñ'.
-* Russian, Hebrew, India, Arabic, Chinese, Korean, Japanese characters, etc. and you are recommended to apply the connection string option of charset=utf8.
+* Russian, Hebrew, India, Arabic, Chinese, Korean, Japanese characters, etc.

+You are recommended to apply the connection string option of charset=utf8.
 Example:

 ```
 server=localhost;user=root;pwd=mypwd;charset=utf8;